FlipsideCrypto/external-models/models/doc_descriptions/general/__overview__.md

 # Welcome to the Flipside Crypto External Models Documentation!

 ## **What does this documentation cover?**
-The documentation included here details the design of the External tables and views available via [Flipside Crypto](https://flipsidecrypto.xyz/earn).
+The documentation included here details the design of the External tables and views available via [Flipside Crypto](https://flipsidecrypto.xyz/).
+The models in the External database leverage non-Flipside curated datasets and APIs.
+While Flipside has the ability to host these datasets, we do not have authority over the data quality or structure of the outputs.
 For more information on how these models are built, please see [the github repository.](https://github.com/FlipsideCrypto/external-models)

 ### **Quick Links to Table Documentation**